castor-data-binding/castor-jdo/src/site/markdown/main/index.md

 # About

-Castor is an open source data binding framework for Java[tm].
-It's the shortest path between Java objects, XML documents and relational tables.
-Castor provides Java-to-XML binding, Java-to-SQL persistence, and more.
+Castor JDO is an open source data binding framework for Java[tm].
+It's the shortest path between Java objects and relational tables.
+Castor provides Java-to-SQL persistence and more.

 Releases of Castor are available from the [Maven Central repository](http://repo1.maven.org/maven2/org/codehaus/castor/).
 [Snapshots](https://oss.sonatype.org/content/groups/public/org/codehaus/castor/) are available (on request) through the users mailing list.
 Please use
 [Maven's Central repository's](http://search.maven.org/#search|ga|1|g%3A%22org.codehaus.castor%22) search feature to inform yourself about available Castor releases.